Microsoft/azure-docs.pt-pt/articles/sql-database/elastic-jobs-overview.md

 Algumas considerações sobre melhores práticas para trabalhar com Tarefas Elásticas:

 - Limite a utilização das APIs a pessoas de confiança.
 - As credenciais devem ter o mínimo de privilégios necessários para executar o passo de tarefa.
-Para obter mais informações, consulte [autorização e permissões SQL Server](https://docs.microsoft.com/dotnet/framework/data/adonet/sql/authorization-and-permissions-in-sql-server).
+For more information, see [Authorization and Permissions SQL Server](https://docs.microsoft.com/dotnet/framework/data/adonet/sql/authorization-and-permissions-in-sql-server).
-- Ao usar um membro do grupo de destino do servidor e/ou do pool, é altamente recomendável criar uma credencial separada com direitos no banco de dados mestre para exibir/listar bancos de dados que são usados para expandir as listas de Database do (s) servidor (es) e/ou pool (s) antes da execução do trabalho.
+- When using a server and/or pool target group member, it is highly suggested to create a separate credential with rights on the master database to view/list databases that is used to expand the database lists of the server(s) and/or pool(s) prior to the job execution.

 ## <a name="agent-performance-capacity-and-limitations"></a>Desempenho, capacidade e limitações do agente